diyaasen/summer-institute-base-web-app/README.md

 Feel free to modify it anyway you see fit.

+To open web app on any other server:
+ - open in terminal
+ - bin/setup
+ - bin/start or bundle exec rackup
+ - on google type in localhost:(enter in port #)

 ## Deploy

 The directions below require Ruby and Bundler be installed and accessible from